 Kimberly Myers Hewlett is president of the Myers Family Foundation and a board member of the Flora Family Foundation.
 She is also the Senior Vice President of Donor Engagement at the Silicon Valley Community Foundation.
 Previously, she worked for Rockefeller Philanthropy Advisors and most recently served as Associate Director for Corporate and Foundation Relations at the Stanford University Medical School.
+Hewlett chairs the board of the National Center for Family Philanthropy and serves on the board of visitors for Indiana University’s Lilly Family School of Philanthropy.
 She is an alumna of The Philanthropy Workshop West, a “boot camp” for emerging philanthropists.
 Hewlett received her undergraduate degree from Stanford University and an MBA from the Kelley School of Business at Indiana University.
-She currently lives in Mountain View, CA with her husband Billy and two children.
+She currently lives in Mountain View, CA with her husband Billy and three children.

 Dear Community Members: This is a sobering time.
 The murders of George Floyd, Breonna Taylor, Ahmaud Arbery, and countless other Black people as a result of unconscionable acts of violence and aggression is once again challenging our nation to acknowledge the long-held suffering of communities of color across the United States.
 We are witnessing a response to centuries of racism… Read More